Recursive Modified Pattern Search on High-dimensional Simplex : A Blackbox Optimization Technique: Application to non-convex global optimization on Simplex

 The domain of $\mathbf{x}=(x_1,\ldots,x_d)$ is generally taken to be $[-5,5]^d$.
 The global minimum of $f$ is $0$ (even if considered on $\mathbb{R}^d$) which occurs at $\mathbf{x}^*=(x_1^*,\ldots,x_d^*)=(0,\ldots,0)$.
 After doing the above mentioned transformations taking $l=-5$ and $u=5$, we get the transformed Ackley's function on a $d$-dimensional unit-simplex $\Delta^d$ given by

 The global minimum of the transformed Ackley's function on simplex occurs at $\bar{\mathbf{y}}_{1 \times (d+1)}^*=(\frac{1}{2d},\ldots,\frac{1}{2d}, \frac{1}{2})$ which is found using inverse transformation on $\mathbf{x}^*$ as mentioned above.
-For comparative study we considered GCDVSS algorithm for three set of parameter with default parameter values (as mentioned in Section \ref{sec_algo}) and two more set of parameter values which are GCDVSS (pl1) and GCDVSS (pl2) (pl stands for precision level).
-In GCDVSS (pl1), we take $\lambda=\phi=10^{-5}$ and for GCDVSS (pl2), we take $\lambda=\phi=10^{-7}$ keeping the values of the other parameters same as default.
-For each algorithm, transformed Ackley's function has been optimized for $d=5,10,25,50$ and $100$.
-In each case, the objective function has been minimized starting from 100 randomly chosen points.
-In Table 3, the average computation time and the minimum value achieved for each algorithm have been given.
-It is noted that for this function, GCDVSS algorithm outperforms all other algorithms significantly.
+For comparative study we considered RMPSS algorithm for three set of parameter values; the first setup being the default parameter values (as mentioned in Section \ref{sec_algo}) and the other two sets of parameter values being RMPSS (pl1) (`pl' stands for precision level) and RMPSS (pl2).
+In RMPSS (pl1), we take $\lambda=\phi=10^{-5}$ and for RMPSS (pl2), we take $\lambda=\phi=10^{-7}$ keeping the values of the other parameters same as in the default setup.
+The main motive behind considering different sets of parameters is to find how the computation performance and time of RMPSS vary as the we increase the precision of the solution.
+For each algorithm, transformed Ackley's function is optimized for $d=5,10,25,50$ and $100$.
+In each case, the objective function is minimized starting from 100 randomly chosen points.
+In Table 3, the average computation time and the minimum value achieved by each algorithm are noted.
+It is noted that for this function, RMPSS algorithm outperforms all other algorithms by a large margin both in terms of proportion of successful convergences and computation time.
 It is also observed that taking smaller values of $\lambda$ and $\phi$ improves the accuracy of the solution at the cost of higher computation time.
-For $d=5$, GCDVSS (pl1) yields better solution than GA with a 235 folds improvement in average computation time.
+Note that for $d=5$, RMPSS (pl1) yields better solution than GA with a 235 folds improvement in average computation time.